stsiwo/e-commerce-starter-kits/api/note.md

     - issue-bG2CTHHBd6I: ResponseStatusException is overriden by the fallback Exception handler at @ControllerAdvice.

         - solution) add ResponseStatusExceptionhandler at @ControlelrAdvice.

+    - issue-UqNd_0_ndj9: AccessDeniedException is overriden by the fallback Exception handler at @ControllerAdvice.

+        - solution) add AccessDeniedStatusExceptionhandler at @ControlelrAdvice.

+    - issue-xzvLu2R0S1p: AppException is overriden by the fallback Exception even if the handler method is defined. bug??

+        - workaround) this is not proper solution. check the original excepiton class is AppException and if so, call the handler method manually.

+        - fix if you have time.

+        - attempted)

+            - use @Order(Lower_priority) or @Primary but none of them worked. i guess this is a bug snice other AppExceptions are properly caught at the handler method.
   ## Bugs:

      - hibernate return the same child entity twice in child list.